tbrianjones/personal_dev_notes/aws/s3fs.md

 ```

 - make sure that last line is executed if you perform them all at once
-- might have to reboot instance (won't have access to s3fs until you reboot), and reconnect
 - create a folder to mount the s3 drive to `/some/folder`
 - launch s3fs
   - `sudo /usr/local/bin/s3fs bucket-name /some/folder -o iam_role=iam_role_name -o allow_other -o stat_cache_expire=10 -o enable_noobj_cache -o enable_content_md5`